Progressus-io/postnl-for-woocommerce/readme.txt

 * Fix: delivery-day date format to follow the WordPress General Settings configuration.
 * Fix: the HS Tariff Code field not saving for product variations.
 * Fix: letterbox logic for variable products.
+* Tweak: WordPress 6.9 and WooCommerce 10.4 compatibility.

 ### 5.8.1 (2025-09-16) =
 * Add: New email settings field for shipping confirmation.